davidcarboni/emf2016/README.md

 ## This repo is all about controlling the lights in the number '1' in the sign on the hill above EMF Camp.

  * Current address of the Web API: http://carboni.io
- * Follow the links from there to see how you can get the lights to react and ezes post custom patterns.
+ * Follow the links from there to see how you can get the lights to react and even post custom patterns.

 If you want to suggest changes, send a pull request, or tweet to @davidcarboni.